Skip to article frontmatterSkip to article content

 Please note the different width (FWHM).
 Here I guessed the peak width for two peaks.

-sig = FWHM/2/np.sqrt(2*np.log(2))
+sig = fwhm/2/np.sqrt(2*np.log(2))

-return np.exp(-np.power(enrgy_scale - mu, 2.) / (2 * np.power(sig, 2.)))
+return np.exp(-np.power(np.array(energy_scale) - mu, 2.) / (2 * np.power(sig, 2.)))

 plt.figure()

-plt.plot(new_energy_scale,new_spectrum, label = 'spectrum')
+plt.plot(energy_scale, spectrum, label = 'spectrum')

-plt.plot(new_energy_scale,C_peak*8233, label = 'C peak')
+plt.plot(energy_scale,C_peak*8233, label = 'C peak')

-plt.plot(new_energy_scale,P_peak*8000, label = 'P peaks', color = 'red')
+plt.plot(energy_scale,P_peak*8000, label = 'P peaks', color = 'red')

 plt.legend()